-Both options have pros and cons that may or may not work with your lifestyle.
-This article will help determine which restorative dentistry option is best for your needs.
+Both options have pros and cons that may affect your lifestyle.
+This article will help determine which restorative dentistry option is best for you.

-The denture treatment process is simple and consists of three steps:
+The denture treatment process is simple and consists of the following steps:

 The advantages of dentures include:

-With many dental procedures, dentures may take some time to get used to wearing.
+As with many dental procedures, dentures may take some time to get used to.

 The disadvantages of dentures include:

-If the dentures are unbearably uncomfortable or if the discomfort persists, talk to your dentist.
-It’s important that your dentures fit and function correctly.
-Your dentist should be able to help adjust your dentures however necessary.
+If your dentures are unbearably uncomfortable, or if discomfort persists, talk to your dentist.
+They should be able to adjust your dentures however necessary.

-The implant procedure process is a little more complicated than the denture procedure process.
-This is because it requires surgery.
-You may also need additional surgery from implants like bone grafting or sinus augmentation.
+The implant procedure is more complicated than a standard denture procedure because it requires surgery.

 The dental implant procedure process is as follows: